lvermeulen/Nanophone/README.md

 }
 ~~~~

-* Find available service instances by service name and version:
+* Find available service instances by service name and version (semver 2.0):
 ~~~~
 using System.Threading.Tasks;
 using Nanophone.Core;